BlossomLabs/OsmoticFund/README.md

-# Turborepo starter
+# Turborepo starter for web3 projects

-This is an official pnpm starter turborepo.
+This is a starter turborepo for web3 development.

 ## What's inside?